PaloAltoNetworks/userid-check/README.md

 This will display usage examples and different argument options available for this tool:

-'-x' argument will suppress the Pop-Up Links for the KB and Instructions at the beginning.
+'-x' argument will suppress the Pop-Up Links for the Advisory at the beginning.

 '-w' argument will create an HTML file of the results.
 You can specify an HTML filename if desired.